 We have been sent copies of a set of documents called “Policy, Law and Decision Making Guidance” (PLDMG).
 If you saw our recent post on Child Maintenance Policies then you will have started to understand the processes that caseworkers go through (or should go through) when dealing with CMS cases.

 The PLDMG contains the detail around those processes, what the CMS is and is not allowed to do as well as the legal guidance available to caseworkers that they “should” be following.
-Voice of the Child has heard of many instances where the correct process has not been followed leading to hardship and issues with the children involved.

 If a similar mistake or omission has been made in your case you may have legal redress to the CMS.
 In any event, we hope that by giving our readers the access to these files you will be able to ensure that your case is administered in the proper way, and, if not, that you will be able to complain citing the correct policies.

 Here is the full list of documents in the PLDMG:

 Can the child be a Relevant Other Child – this was in the index but not provided